gluckzhang/chaos-ns-3/README.md

 caseNetFlixcontrollerver2dot2random.cc    caseNetflixchaosver2dot2.cc   Xpolatechaoscontroller.cc  Xpolator.cc

-and also you will need these files caseNetFlixlogs3UnwantedLogs  caseNetFLixver2Unwantedlogs.txt for a beatiful output.
+and also you will need these files caseNetFlixlogs3UnwantedLogs  caseNetFLixver2Unwantedlogs.txt for a beautiful output.

 To normally run as it should then you should type <br />
   ./waf --run "scratch/Xpolatechaoscontroller --UnknownSystemname=controllername"   in the ns-3-dev folder, <controllername> in this case is just the random fault injector controller either caseNetFlixcontrollerver2dot1random or caseNetFlixcontrollerver2dot2random .
 This will take a very long time for ver2dot1 269 seconds i think so it is better to just use my already generated logs if you want to save time . <br />